PEXANE2/azure-docs.tr-tr/articles/load-balancer/tutorial-load-balancer-standard-manage-portal.md

 6. *myVM1* ile RDP oturumunu kapatın.
 7. IIS’yi ve *myVM2* ve *myVM3*’teki güncelleştirilmiş iisstart.htm dosyasını yüklemek için 1 ile 6 arasındaki adımları tekrarlayın.

-## <a name="test-the-load-balancer"></a>Load Balancer test etme
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. **Genel Bakış** ekranında Yük Dengeleyici için genel IP adresini bulun.
-Sol taraftaki menüden **tüm hizmetler** ' i seçin, **tüm kaynaklar**' ı seçin ve **mypublicıp**' ye tıklayın.
+Select **All services** in the left-hand menu, select **All resources**, and then click **myPublicIP**.

 2. Genel IP adresini kopyalayıp tarayıcınızın adres çubuğuna yapıştırın.
 IIS Web sunucusunun varsayılan sayfası, tarayıcıda görüntülenir.

       ![IIS Web sunucusu](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Uygulamanızı çalıştıran üç sanal makineye trafik dağıtmayı Load Balancer görmek için Web tarayıcınızı yenilemeyi zorlayabilirsiniz.
+To see the Load Balancer distribute traffic across the three VMs running your app, you can force-refresh your web browser.

 ## <a name="remove-or-add-vms-from-the-backend-pool"></a>Arka uç havuzunda VM'leri kaldırma veya ekleme
 Uygulamanızı çalıştıran VM’lerde işletim sistemi güncelleştirmelerini yükleme gibi bakım işlemleri gerçekleştirmeniz gerekebilir.
 Uygulamanıza gelen trafiği fazla trafiği yönetmek için ek VM’lere ihtiyaç duyabilirsiniz.
-Bu bölümde, Load Balancer bir VM 'yi (*myVM1*) nasıl kaldırabilmeniz veya ekleneceği gösterilmektedir.
+This section shows you how to remove or add a VM (*myVM1*) from the Load Balancer.

-### <a name="remove-vm-from-a-backend-pool"></a>VM 'yi arka uç havuzundan kaldırma
+### <a name="remove-vm-from-a-backend-pool"></a>Remove VM from a backend pool
-Arka uç havuzundan *myVM1* kaldırmak için aşağıdaki adımları izleyin:
+To remove *myVM1* from the backend pool, complete the following steps:

-1. Sol taraftaki menüden **tüm hizmetler** ' i seçin, **tüm kaynaklar**' ı seçin ve ardından kaynaklar listesinden **myloadbalancer** ' ye tıklayın.
+1. Select **All services** in the left-hand menu, select **All resources**, and then click **myLoadBalancer** from the resources list.
 2. **Ayarlar**'ın altında **Arka uç havuzları**'na tıklayın, ardından arka uç havuzunun listesinde **myBackendPool**'a tıklayın.
-3. **Mybackendpool** sayfasında, *VM1* öğesini kaldırmak için *myVM1*' yi görüntüleyen satırın sonundaki Sil simgesini seçin ve ardından **Kaydet**' e tıklayın.
+3. On the **myBackendPool** page, to remove *VM1* select the delete icon at the end of the row that displays *myVM1*, and then click **Save**.

-Artık *myVM1* arka uç adres havuzunda yer almadığından, *myVM1* üzerinde yazılım güncelleştirmelerini yükleme gibi tüm bakım görevlerini gerçekleştirebilirsiniz. *VM1*yokluğunda, yük artık *myVM2* ve *myVM3*üzerinden dengelenir.
+Artık *myVM1* arka uç adres havuzunda yer almadığından, *myVM1* üzerinde yazılım güncelleştirmelerini yükleme gibi tüm bakım görevlerini gerçekleştirebilirsiniz.
+In the absence of *VM1*, the load is now balanced across *myVM2* and *myVM3*.

-### <a name="add-vm-to-a-backend-pool"></a>Bir arka uç havuzuna VM ekleme
+### <a name="add-vm-to-a-backend-pool"></a>Add VM to a backend pool
-Arka uç havuzuna *myVM1* geri eklemek için aşağıdaki adımları izleyin:
+To add *myVM1* back to the backend pool, complete the following steps:

-1. Sol taraftaki menüden **tüm hizmetler** ' i seçin, **tüm kaynaklar**' ı seçin ve ardından kaynaklar listesinden **myVM1** ' ı seçin.
+1. Select **All services** in the left-hand menu, select **All resources**, and then select **myVM1** from the resources list.
-2. **VM1** sayfasında, **Ayarlar**altında **ağ**' ı seçin.
+2. In the **VM1** page, under **Settings**, select **Networking**.
-3. **Ağ** sayfasında, **Yük Dengeleme** sekmesini seçin ve ardından **Yük Dengeleme Ekle**' yi seçin.
+3. In the **Networking** page, select the **Load balancing** tab, and then select **Add load balancing**.
-4. **Yük Dengeleme ekleme** sayfasında, şunları yapın:
+4. In the **Add load balancing** page, do the following:
-   1. **Yük dengeleme seçenekleri**için **Azure yük dengeleyici**' yi seçin.
+   1. For **Load balancing options**, select **Azure load balancer**.
-   2. **Yük dengeleyici Seç**Için *myloadbalancer*' ı seçin.
+   2. For **Select a load balancer**, select *myLoadBalancer*.
-   3. **Bir arka uç havuzu seçin**Için *mybackendpool*' u seçin.
+   3. For **Select a backend pool**, select *myBackendPool*.

 ## <a name="clean-up-resources"></a>Kaynakları temizleme

-Artık gerekli olmadığında kaynak grubunu, Load Balancer ve tüm ilgili kaynakları silin.
-Bunu yapmak için, Load Balancer içeren *Myçözümlenmiş Ucegroupslb* kaynak grubunu seçin ve **Sil**' i seçin.
+When they are no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the *myResouceGroupSLB* resource group that contains the Load Balancer, and then select  **Delete**.

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu öğreticide, bir Standart Load Balancer oluşturdunuz, bu sanal makineye bağlı VM 'Ler, Load Balancer trafik kuralı, sistem durumu araştırması ve ardından Load Balancer test edilmiştir.
+In this tutorial, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
 Ayrıca, yük dengeli kümeden bir VM kaldırdınız ve VM'yi arka uç adres havuzuna geri eklediniz.
 Azure Load Balancer hakkında daha fazla bilgi almak için Azure Load Balancer öğreticisine devam edin.

 > [!div class="nextstepaction"]
 > [Azure Load Balancer öğreticileri](tutorial-load-balancer-standard-public-zone-redundant-portal.md)